 Counties are the core geography for ALICE data: They reveal variations often masked by statewide averages, and the data is reported regularly and reliably.

-Use the tool below to see an overview of financial hardship, county by county.
-The County Profile highlights key aspects of county economies across the state, including details related to county demographics, the cost of living, and the labor landscape.
+Use the interactive charts below to see an overview of financial hardship by county.
+This profile highlights key aspects of local economies, including details related to demographics, the cost of living, the labor landscape, and variation by ZIP code, Census County Subdivision, and Census Designated Place.

 Learn More